Recipes from Italy

 Instructions

-• Add the cherry tomatoes - washed and cut in half - and some fresh parsley leaves finely chopped.
-Stir then add a pinch of fine salt to taste, cover with the lid and cook over low heat for about 10 minutes.
+• Add the cherry tomatoes and the chopped parsley.
+Season with a pinch of salt, stir, cover with a lid and cook over low heat for about 10 minutes, until the tomatoes soften and release their juices.

 Nutrition